Why I Created the Good-Looking, Client-Booking Website™

 Most of the business owners I work with aren’t brand new.

-They’re usually a few years into running their business.
-They’ve helped real clients, built some momentum, and proven that their service works.
+They’re a few years in.
+They’ve helped real clients, built momentum, and proven their service works.

-Sometimes it’s the DIY site they built when the business first started.
+• Sometimes it’s the DIY site they threw together when they first got started.

-Sometimes the business has evolved so much that the website they had built 5+ years ago no longer reflects what they actually do.
+• Sometimes the business has evolved so much that the site no longer reflects what they actually do.

-So the site sits there… technically existing… but not really helping.
+So the website sits there… technically existing… but not really helping.

 The problem isn’t the work they do.